nshafer/django-hashid-field/README.rst

 This module is tested and known to work with:

 * Python 3.6, 3.7, 3.8
-* Django 1.11, 2.1, 2.2, 3.0
+* Django 1.11, 2.2, 3.0
 * Hashids 1.2
 * Django REST Framework 3.9

-Django versions <= 1.10 and 2.0 will still work for the time being in version 2.1.x, but are deprecated and not tested.
+*Please Note*: Python 2.x is at its end of life and is no longer supported.

 Installation
 ------------